bencline1/Allpix_GaAs/doc/usermanual/faq.md

 Configuration
 -------------

-How do I run a module only for one detector?
-:   This is only possible for detector modules (which are constructed to
-    work on individual detectors).
+-   *How do I run a module only for one detector?* This is only possible for detector modules (which are constructed to work on individual detectors).
 To run it on a single detector, one should add a parameter `name` specifying the name of the detector (as defined in the detector configuration file):

-    ``` {.ini frame="single" framesep="3pt" breaklines="true" tabsize="2" linenos=""}
+    ```toml
     [ElectricFieldReader]
     name = "dut"
     model = "mesh"
     file_name = "../example_electric_field.init"
     ```

-How do I run a module only for a specific detector type?
-:   This is only possible for detector modules (which are constructed to
-    work on individual detectors).
+-   *How do I run a module only for a specific detector type?* This is only possible for detector modules (which are constructed to work on individual detectors).
 To run it for a specific type of detector, one should add a parameter `type` with the type of the detector model (as set in the detector configuration file by the `model` parameter):

-    ``` {.ini frame="single" framesep="3pt" breaklines="true" tabsize="2" linenos=""}
+    ```toml
     [ElectricFieldReader]
     type = "timepix"
     model = "linear"